‘Yura’ – The Mirror Always Has Two Faces: A 2 Day Immersion Class On Aboriginal Cultural Integrity And Relatedness

 ‘Yura’ - The Mirror Always Has Two Faces: A 2 Day Immersion Class On Aboriginal Cultural Integrity And Relatedness

 As learners and facilitators, we will understand what it means in a practical sense to work with Aboriginal cultural integrity on a daily basis with children, our colleagues and our communities.
 This might mean moving beyond the expectation of connecting with an elder or bringing in a dance troupe.
-It might mean journeying into the unknown over the two days and coming out of this experience a changed person and a changed educator.
+It might mean journeying into the unknown over the two days with Karen and Anthony and coming out of the experience a changed person and a changed educator.

 The processes will be practical as much as they will be intellectual.
 They’ll be relational as well as social.
 Over the two days we will regularly pause and consider amongst the group, ‘what does this mean and what does it look like in practice’?
 There’ll be time to consider ‘what else is possible’ and move beyond cultural awareness and tokenism on an ongoing basis with children, colleagues and centres.